ABOUT And Something Different Studio Gallery/ Our Mission

 About Artist Leslie Pierce

-Leslie Pierce is a multidisciplinary contemporary artist, known for art that focuses on people in environments juxtaposed with coding systems, technology, and fragmentation.
-Her a-ha moment came while printing a reference image as her printer was running out of ink.
+Leslie Pierce is a multidisciplinary contemporary artist, known for art that focuses on people in environments juxtaposed with coding systems, technology, and social fragmentation.
+Her a-ha moment came while she was printing a reference image, as her printer was running out of ink.
 The print portrayed positive and negative vertical banding of color, showing abstract figuration in a new way.
 Pierce began painting vertical lines in oil paint to generate value, form, space, time, and place.
 Form and value seem to be ironed out in space, while simultaneously standing up, suspended in time.
 Pierce also works in Video Art as an extension of the paintings.
-These concepts are contrasted in luscious palettes of ice cream colors that flourish in slice-of-life contemporary scenes.
+These concepts are contrasted in luscious palettes of ice cream colors that flourish in slice-of-life scenes.

 Leslie Pierce is honored to have one of her pieces in the permanent collection of The Harry Ransom Center at The University of Texas at Austin and has been awarded multiple Special Projects grants in Austin and San Diego to expand her work.